hasura/graphql-engine/manual/data/insert.rst

 Inserting data
 ==============

-The following will insert a couple of new categories to the ``category`` table.
+The following will insert a couple of new articles to the ``article`` table.

 The full syntax of an ``insert`` query can be found :ref:`here <data_insert>`.